JadedDeveloper/Office-365-Grouper/README.md

 Changes in this version:

 -Fixed issue where duplicates would be included in a migration batch.

 -Reduced nested loop functionality by implementing indexing.

--Implemented Exemption List instead of static runtime parameters -Implemented Office List instead of static runtime parameters.
+-Implemented Exemption List instead of static runtime parameters.

+-Implemented Office List instead of static runtime parameters.

 -Implemented Progress Bar and Phase Indicator.

 -Implemented Failsafe logic for start process, removal of exemptions/office on selected, add of exemption/office on selected.

 -Implemented right click context menu for quick add/removal of exemptions and office changes.

 -Implemented ability to check if office.ini or exempt.ini has changed since the application loaded the file and prompts to reload.

 -Updated Application Icon.

 Upcoming changes:

 -Ability to filter by more than office and or user alias.

 -Dynamic arrays to optimize time it takes to process data.

 -Implementing Stop/Pause Button.

 -Param Strs so that application can me launched with parameters to script/automate functionality.

 If you have any other questions or request for updates, let me know and i will try my best to accomodate.